Chuck Ellis

 Chuck Ellis is an American songwriter, vocalist and music producer.
 He signed a publishing deal with Skrillex in 2015 and has since released numerous features, singles and six studio albums.
-He has worked alongside Illangelo, BloodPop®, Chance The Rapper, SZA, Imad Royal and many other notable artists.
+He has worked alongside Illangelo, Chance The Rapper, SZA, Imad Royal and Ricky Skaggs.

 Early life

 Chuck Ellis, legally Charles Ellis, was born December 15, 1985, in Charlotte, North Carolina, by the name Jeremy Eli Nicholas to parents Bill Nicholas and his mother, Gwendolyn.
 He was given the name Current when adopted at age 9 by his stepfather and later released an EP and a full-length album under the name Jeremy Current.

 Career

 The first self-released EP entitled House on Fire by Jeremy Current was self-produced and initially distributed in October 2009.
 The album was well received and was described as "travers[ing] an entire range of emotions, from homesickness to the double-edged sword of love lost and found.
 There’s a world-weariness here that’s coupled with a quiet determination to keep pressing on.
 Musically, there’s beautiful instrumentation at work, with each piece of the puzzle subtly complementing the next.
 Current’s voice hovers just above it all, somehow urgent, yet assured, all at once."
-He recorded his full length album Dark Land of the Sun at Skaggs Place Studios in Hendersonville, TN in January 2011.
+He recorded his full-length album Dark Land of the Sun at Skaggs Place Studios in Hendersonville, TN in January 2011.
 The album was co-produced by Current and Luke Skaggs.
 It features performances by Ricky Skaggs, The Whites, and Chad Lawson.
 Creative Loafing praised Current for his "solid songwriting and lyrical content and the perfect voice for its delivery."

 In 2012, Jeremy Current was awarded the Abe Olman Scholarship for excellence in songwriting by the Songwriters Hall of Fame.
 Shortly after, he was interviewed by American Songwriter.

 Upon moving to LA in March 2014, he began introducing himself as Chuck Ellis and started working with notable artists such as Illangelo, with whom he wrote the song "Alone" which was released on SoundCloud December 25, 2014, and later reproduced by Tchami for his After Life EP.
 He also contributed vocals to the highly acclaimed Surf (Donnie Trumpet & The Social Experiment album) which was released in summer 2015.
 In September '15, his first feature release as Chuck Ellis was included on the FIFA 16 soundtrack.